AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking: Source Availability

 \section{Source Availability}

-The source code for the \textbf{\name} framework, including the hybrid quantum-classical matrix multiplication kernels, the MNIST simulation suite, and the Shannon entropy noise analysis scripts, is publicly available at: \url{https://github.com/Shark-y/aq_stacker}.
+The source code for the \textbf{\name} framework, including the hybrid quantum-classical matrix multiplication kernels, the dataset simulation, and the Shannon entropy noise analysis scripts, is publicly available at: \url{https://github.com/Shark-y/aq_stacker}.
 We provide full documentation and configuration files to ensure the reproducibility of the numerical results presented in this work.